Eyevinn/onboarding-tasks/README.md

 Instructions on how to fork a repository can be found here: https://help.github.com/articles/fork-a-repo/

-Find something you want to modify with this text.
+Find SOMETHING (see what I did there) ggggyou want to modify with this text.
 When you have decided what you want to do, continue with next steps.

 ## 1.3 Create a topic branch